Dark Shadows

-Dark Shadows was an American gothic soap opera that aired weekdays on the ABC television network from June 27, 1966 to April 2, 1971.
+Dark Shadows is an American Gothic soap opera that aired weekdays on the ABC television network from June 27, 1966, to April 2, 1971.
 The show depicted the lives, loves, trials, and tribulations of the wealthy Collins family of Collinsport, Maine, where a number of supernatural occurrences take place.

-The series became popular when vampire Barnabas Collins (Jonathan Frid) was introduced ten months into its run.
-It would also feature ghosts, werewolves, zombies, man-made monsters, witches, warlocks, time travel, and a parallel universe.
+Initially framed as a mixture of family saga and gothic romance, the series introduced progressively more supernatural elements during its first year, culminating in the debut of the vampire Barnabas Collins (Jonathan Frid), who quickly became Dark Shadows' breakout character and main protagonist.
+The show would go on to feature ghosts, werewolves, zombies, man-made monsters, witches, warlocks, time travel, and parallel universes.
 A small company of actors each played many roles; as actors came and went, some characters were played by more than one actor.
-The show was distinguished by its melodramatic performances, atmospheric interiors, memorable storylines, numerous dramatic plot twists, adventurous music score, broad cosmos of characters, and heroic adventures.
-Unusual among the soap operas of its time, which were aimed primarily at adults, Dark Shadows developed a large teenage audience and a dedicated cult following.
-By 1969, it had become ABC's highest-rated daytime series.
+The show was distinguished by its melodramatic performances, atmospheric interiors, numerous dramatic plot twists, broad cosmos of characters, and heroic adventures.
+Critics and scholars have credited the series with pioneering a more nuanced characterization of supernatural creatures that had previously been depicted as one-dimensional villains or inhuman monsters, and influencing subsequent horror and paranormal-themed TV shows.

+Dark Shadows developed a large teenage audience and a dedicated cult following; by 1969, it had become ABC's highest-rated daytime series.
 The original network run of the show amassed 1,225 episodes.
-The success of the series spawned a media franchise that has included two feature films (House of Dark Shadows in 1970 and Night of Dark Shadows in 1971), a 1991 TV remake, a failed 2004 remake pilot, a 2012 film reboot directed by Tim Burton, and numerous spin-off novels and comics.
+The success of the series spawned a media franchise that has included two feature films (House of Dark Shadows in 1970 and Night of Dark Shadows in 1971), a 1991 TV remake, an unsprouted 2004 remake pilot, a 2012 film reboot directed by Tim Burton, and numerous spin-off novels and comics.
 Since 2006, the series has continued as a range of audio dramas produced by Big Finish Productions, featuring members of the original cast including David Selby, Lara Parker, and Kathryn Leigh Scott.

 TV Guide's list of all-time Top Cult Shows ranked the series #19 in 2004, and #23 in 2007.

 History

 Creator Dan Curtis claimed he had a dream in 1965 of a mysterious young woman on a train.
-The following day Curtis told his wife of the dream and pitched the idea as a TV series to ABC.
+The following day Curtis told his wife Norma Mae Curtis of the dream and pitched the idea as a TV series to ABC.
 Network officials greenlit production and Curtis began hiring crew members.

 Art Wallace was hired to create a story from Curtis's dream sequence.
 Wallace wrote the story bible Shadows on the Wall, the proposed title for the show, later changed to Dark Shadows.
 Robert Costello was added as a line producer, and Curtis took on the creator and executive producer roles.
 Lela Swift, John Sedwick, and Henry Kaplan all agreed to be directors for the new series.
 Robert Cobert created the musical score and Sy Tomashoff designed the set.